 Why choose this course

-If you are a healthcare professional, this course could enhance your existing skills, knowledge and understanding so you are ready to take on leadership and management responsibilities in a healthcare organisation.
-We will help you develop into a visionary leader who can inspire others and provide high quality, innovative healthcare around the world.
+This course will enhance your existing skills, knowledge and understanding of leadership and management in a healthcare organisation, to help you tackle the needs of modern twenty-first century healthcare.
+We’ll help develop you into a visionary leader who can inspire others and provide high quality, innovative healthcare around the world.

-You will learn alongside other healthcare professionals, and share knowledge and ideas from all areas of healthcare.
+You’ll learn alongside other healthcare professionals and will share knowledge and ideas from all areas of healthcare, ensuring you graduate with a holistic and broad view of the sector.

 What you will study